aanton/dotfiles/README.md

 # aanton/dotfiles

-My dotfiles & tools that i usually use in 🐧 Ubuntu 18.04.
+Scripts to install my dotfiles & the tools i use in 🐧 Ubuntu 18.04.

 Inspired by:
 * https://github.com/victoriadrake/dotfiles